igorkamyshev/withease/apps/website/docs/redux-interop/index.md

 ```

 ☝️ This test will be especially useful in the future, when this part of logic will be ported to Effector.

+Notice, that it is recommended to create a mock version of Redux Store for any test like this, since the Store is containg state, which could leak between the tests.